DavidRandallPeters/UnrealEngine/UE4_019_3rdPerson-F_GameMode.md

 - Set  **Default Pawn Class** to the Player Pawn we created - **BP_PlayerPawn**
 - **Compile**, **Save** and close this Blueprint

-If we were to hit Play right now, we still wouldn't be spawned at PlayerStart, as we haven't yet assigned our Game Mode.
+> If we were to hit Play right now, we still wouldn't be spawned at PlayerStart, as we haven't yet assigned our Game Mode.

-- sdgdsg
+- Use the **Settings** drop-down above the main viewport and choose **World Settings** - a new tab is opened alongside the *Details* panel
+- In the **Game Mode** section of the **World Settings** panel, set **GameMode Override** to use **BP_GameMode**

+> If we were to hit Play now, we STILL wouldn't be spawned at PlayerStart as we still have our Player Pawn manually added to the level.
+Unreal will default to that when present.
+To make this fully dynamic, we'll delete the PlayerPawn and hand Unreal the reigns.

+- Select **BP_PlayerPawn** in the level (or the **Outliner**) and delete it
+- Hit **Play** to test it out.

+Our Player Pawn is now spawned at Player Start, wherever that may be.